Tausand-dev/Tausand_AB1000_LabViewLibrary/README.md

 # Tausand_AB1000_LabViewLibrary
-library and examples to use Tausand Abacus AB1000 devices with LabView
+Library and examples to use Tausand Abacus AB1000 devices with LabView

 This is a Plug and Play (project-style) library for LabView.
 To use it:
-* Download the driver.
+* Download the library.
-* Extract the contents of the .zip file to a subdirectory of <labview>\instr.lib.
+* Extract the contents of the .zip file to a subdirectory of `<labview>\instr.lib`.
 * Navigate to and open the .lvproj file.
 You can browse the examples included in the project to get started taking measurements with your instrument.

-Help on how to use libraries in LabView is found at National Instrument's tutorial: [How to Use an Instrument Driver in LabVIEW Tutorial](http://www.ni.com/tutorial/2804/en/)
+Help to use this library in LabView is found at National Instrument's tutorial: [How to Use an Instrument Driver in LabVIEW Tutorial](http://www.ni.com/tutorial/2804/en/)

 ## About Tausand Abacus AB1000